LinuxPanda/SMF-Mod--Simple_Youtube_Video_Embedder_BBC/readme.txt

 [/li]
 [li]It works on all browsers (with/without flash).
 If flash player is not available, then this mod displays the videos using HTML5.[/li]
 [li]If you were using some other mod that used 'youtube' tags, then this mod should parse & display those youtube links too.[/li]
-[li]This mod does 'not' add any extra tables in the database or install any extra files, its light weight & pretty fast. :)[/li]
+[li]This mod does 'not' add any extra tables in the database or install any extra files, so its light weight & pretty fast. :)[/li]
 [/list]

 [color=purple][size=12pt][b]Who should use this Mod[/b][/size][/color]
-If you are one of among the people who use only youtube videos in your forum then this is the mod that you're looking for.
+If you are one of the people who use only youtube videos in your forum then this is the mod that you're looking for.

 [color=purple][size=12pt][b]Why you should use this Mod[/b][/size][/color]